 "A million dollars isn't cool.
 You know what's cool?
 A billion dollars." -- Sean Parker, The Social Network

-Back in 2009, when Picard and his law firm Baker & Hostetler had been working on the Madoff case for less than a year, I observed that the firm had already been awarded total attorneys' fees of $37.5 million with "no end in sight."
+In 2009, when Irving Picard and his law firm, Baker & Hostetler, had been working as trustee on the Madoff case for less than a year, I observed that the firm had already been awarded total attorneys' fees of $37.5 million from SIPC with "no end in sight."
 Not a bad start for Picard, who Baker & Hostetler hired as a lateral partner in December 2008 after he was appointed to handle the Madoff matter.

 By 2012, however, it had become clear that these early attorneys' fees of $37.5 million were little more than a rounding error for what had already come and what was on the way.
 In May 2012, DealBook reported that Picard's efforts had generated $554 million in legal and other fees, and that Picard estimated that his fees would reach $1 billion by 2014.
 That's billion--with a "B."

 Now, as 2014 comes to a close, the most recent round of fee requests in the Madoff case confirm that Picard's legal and professional fees have, in fact, smashed through the $1 billion mark this year.
 Bloomberg reports that in a November 2014 court filing, Picard stated that the trustee's total fees for liquidating the Madoff firm and distributing the over $10 billion in assets recovered to date have now hit the ten-digit mark.